Four Dots

 • Coverage analysis: Which templates have structured data?
 Which are missing opportunities?

 • Schema type validation: Are you using the most specific schema types for your content?
-(Product schema for products, not just generic Thing or WebPage)
+Product schema for products, not just generic WebPage.

 • Required vs. recommended properties: Are you including only required properties or also recommended ones that unlock enhanced features?